tinkerhub/maker-station/Web Dev/Backend/Databases/Firebase.md

 Here are few project ideas you can try out, these are just an inspiration to get started.
 Try to learn and build ideas that come to your mind.

-- Create a real-time chat application built with Firebase. [(link)](https://github.com/firebase/codelab-friendlychat-web)
+- Create a Real-time chat application built with Firebase. [(link)](https://github.com/firebase/codelab-friendlychat-web)
-- Buit an e-commerce website with Firebase.
-- Develop a blog application built with Firebase. [(link)](https://github.com/firebase/friendlyeats-web)
+- Develop a Blog application built with Firebase. [(link)](https://github.com/firebase/friendlyeats-web)
-- Build a TodoApp using ReactJS and Firebase [(link)](https://www.freecodecamp.org/news/how-to-build-a-todo-application-using-reactjs-and-firebase/)
+- Build a To-Do app using React and Firebase [(link)](https://www.freecodecamp.org/news/how-to-build-a-todo-application-using-reactjs-and-firebase/)
-- Try out multiple Firebase services and create interesting projects